kedinaimoke/afn-backend/backend_software_documentation.md

-# SECURED MESSAGING SYSTEM FOR THE ARMED FORCES OF NIGERIA
+# MESSAGING APPLICATION FOR THE ARMED FORCES OF NIGERIA (AFNCOM)

 This document outlines the design and key components of a secured messaging system specifically tailored for the Armed Forces of Nigeria.
 The app allows for efficient and secure communication among personnel, while ensuring data integrity and confidentiality.